 Additional vital components of the program include:

-- Direct contact with neurologists - all patients arriving at the BCH Emergency Department who show signs or symptoms of stroke will have a consultation with a neurologist without having to wait to be admitted to the hospital.
+- Direct contact with neurologists - all patients arriving at the Foothills Hospital Emergency Department who show signs or symptoms of stroke will have a consultation with a neurologist without having to wait to be admitted to the hospital.

 - Expedited care through life-saving Stroke Alert protocol – BCH utilizes a Stroke Alert system in which in-field paramedics directly alert the BCH stroke care team while en route to the hospital, enabling immediate treatment for the patient upon arrival.